Edit Blog Post

 drowning had a chance to take hold.

-the lake which is several kilometres inside the USA.
-Apparently it’s somewhere around 30 kms from here to the nearest US road, and a lot further to anything resembling a settlement, so maybe that goes someway to explaining the apparent lack of concern for border security out here.
+south end of the lake which is several kilometres inside the USA.
+Apparently it’s somewhere around thirty kilometres from here to the nearest US road, and a lot further to anything resembling a settlement, so maybe that goes someway to explaining the apparent lack of concern for border security out here.
 Montana is apparently a pretty empty place generally, and we’re told that the population of the whole state is less than the population of Calgary.

 The US border crossing here looks a bit more like I might have expected a border crossing to look, with lots of forbidding looking buildings and gates, and signs warning not to take cannabis, which has recently been legalised here in Canada, across into the US.
 We don’t actually want to cross the border so I do a U-turn just before we get to it.
 My wonderful travelling companions tell me that not only did I do this illegally across double lines, but I did it so quickly that it looked really suspicious as if I‘d suddenly got cold feet.
 They tell me that car loads of gun toting border protection agents are now in hot pursuit of us.
 Such vivid imaginations.

 We grab a quick meal and Michael and I head

 up to the Prince of Wales to listen to a nightly talk on the hotel’s history.
 We don’t learn too much more than we learnt on the boat this morning, other than the fact that the hotel is apparently haunted, and that the best person to give a lecture on the grand hotel’s history to a bunch of well to do tourists is their young Australian bellboy who’s here for a few months on a working visa.